Feliciano Rivilla

-Feliciano Muñoz Rivilla (21 August 1936 – 6 November 2017) was a Spanish footballer who played as a right-back.
+Feliciano Muñoz Rivilla (21 August 1936 – 6 November 2017) was a Spanish professional footballer who played as a right-back.

 He spent the better part of his 16-year senior career with Atlético Madrid, playing 356 competitive games and scoring seven goals.
 He won four major honours with that club, including the 1965–66 La Liga.

 A Spain international in the 60s, Rivilla represented the nation in two World Cups and the 1964 European Championship, winning the latter tournament.

 Club career

 Born in Ávila, Castile and León, Rivilla started playing football with local Real Ávila CF, moving to Real Murcia CF from Segunda División at the age of 17.
 At the end of the season he signed with La Liga club Atlético Madrid, who them loaned him for three years to Plus Ultra and Rayo Vallecano, with both teams hailing from the Community of Madrid and competing in the second tier and where he featured mostly as a winger.

 Rivilla played his first top-flight match with Atlético on 21 September 1958, in a 4–2 away loss against Valencia CF. He scored his first league goal the following 1 February, in a 3–3 away draw with Sevilla FC.

 Already reconverted to a right back, Rivilla was an undisputed starter for the Colchoneros in the following years, notably winning two Copa del Generalísimo trophies and the 1966 national championship, contributing one goal from 24 appearances to the latter conquest.
 Additionally, he featured in nine games in the team's victorious campaign in the UEFA Cup Winners' Cup of 1961–62.

 After having Pelé and Santos FC appear at his testimonial match in September 1969, one year after retiring at 32, Rivilla went on to work in home appliance and act as president of Atlético's veterans association.